vishivishvish/vishivishvish.github.io/README.md

 In other words, this website is meant to **update itself**.

-But, and here's the kickass part where it gets **meta**, the agents driving these updates are not operating in isolation.
+But, and here's the kickass part where it gets even more ***meta*** - the agents driving these updates are not operating in isolation.
 Their learning process is tightly coupled to my own exploratory research across a wide and evolving set of scientific, engineering, and mathematical disciplines — areas that reflect both long-term professional goals and genuine intellectual curiosity.

-Some initial domains include:
+Some initial domains I've selected from a life's worth of being in love with Science & Technology:

 - 🧠 **Software Engineering & System Design**
 - 🖥️ **IT & Hardware Engineering**